Search results for : Post Offices

 For political appointees, when the people who hired you lose office you should do the honorable thing and resign unprovoked by the new administration.

-Last week former Free National Movement (FNM) Chairman and candidate Johnley Ferguson complained about how he was treated by the new Progressive Liberal Party (PLP) administration.
+Just after the general election, former Free National Movement (FNM) Chairman and candidate Johnley Ferguson complained about how he was treated by the new Progressive Liberal Party (PLP) administration.
 He was a consultant in the ministry now led by Minister of Agriculture, Marine Resources and Local Government Alfred Gray.
 The ministry terminated Ferguson after the PLP won the election.

 "Johnley is opposed to this government and its policies, so obviously I didn't think he should be surprised," Gray said when asked about Ferguson's complaint.